 ■ If a press release or other announcement is from a company that is not a sponsor of DEVOPSdigest, no links are included with the post.

 ■ DEVOPSdigest does not post press release text verbatim in our Industry News section.
 Most press releases are edited prior to posting, to meet DEVOPSdigest guidelines.
-For example, the following are usually removed from the post: claims to be the leader in the market or first to market; overly promotional or hyperbolic text; boilerplate company profiles or product descriptions; references to previous news announcements; most quotes from customers; product pricing; any hyperlinks.
+For example, the following are usually removed from the post: claims to be the leader in the market or first to market or unique in the market; overly promotional or hyperbolic text; quotes from executives stating they are excited or delighted about the announcement; boilerplate company profiles or product descriptions; references to previous news announcements; most quotes from and references to customers; product pricing; any hyperlinks.

 Types of Technologies Covered by DEVOPSdigest